If you enjoy lemon desserts, you will love this luscious Lemon Poppy Seed Cake!

 - Preheat oven to 350 degrees

-- Butter and flour a 9 by 5 inch loaf pan.
+- Butter and flour a nine by 5-inch loaf pan.

 - Stir together sour cream, poppy seeds, lemon zest, lemon juice, & lemon extract.

 - In a medium bowl, combine flour & baking soda.

 - In a large bowl use electric mixer beat butter and sugar until light and blended.

 - Beat in the eggs one at a time.